Yuriy Vitrenko: Naftogaz (2014–2020)

 In 2019, the Naftogaz gas transit business unit headed by Vitrenko reported record profits.
 Vitrenko was also widely credited by reform observers such as the Atlantic Council with leading reform and restructuring efforts within Naftogaz.
 Many of the reforms adopted in the years following 2014 proved controversial within Ukraine while being applauded by the country's Western partners.

 During this period, Vitrenko held the number two position at Naftogaz but was widely perceived as the driving force behind the company's modernization.
 Ukrainian Prime Minister Volodymyr Groisman named Vitrenko the “mastermind” behind the transformation of Naftogaz with CEO Andriy Kobolev serving as a figurehead.

 Prior to being appointed CEO of Naftogaz, Kobolev had worked at AYA Capital, owned and headed by Vitrenko.
 Vitrenko has since maintained that he and Kobolev entered into a gentlemen's agreement in 2014 stating that they would be equal partners in the management of Naftogaz.
 However, by the end of 2018, the first signs of a rift between the two were becoming apparent, with Vitrenko moving from his position as Group Chief Operating Officer to Executive Director focusing on the gas transit business and relations with Gazprom.

 Internal tensions mounted within Naftogaz during 2019 over the implementation of a transformation plan developed by Vitrenko's team.
 In early 2020, Vitrenko criticized Kobolev in front of the Naftogaz supervisory board.
 In April 2020, Vitrenko was released from his post.
 He claims his departure was due to his uncompromising stance on corruption and his approach to relations with Gazprom, which allegedly created issues for the Ukrainian government in their negotiations with Russia over the ongoing conflict in eastern Ukraine.
 "They don't want me because I'm stubborn.
 I talk too much.
 I upset Gazprom,"!
 Vitrenko said in an interview with the Kyiv Post.
 “I upset this 'peace process' that they have.
 It's that simple.”

-Naftogaz reported a quarterly loss at the time of Vitrenko's departure and remained loss-making until his return as CEO in 2021.
+Naftogaz reported a quarterly loss after Vitrenko's departure and remained loss-making until his return as CEO in 2021.
 Vitrenko, Kobolev and members of the Naftogaz the supervisory board have continued to exchange criticism via the media.

 On 28 April 2021, the Cabinet of Ministers of Ukraine appointed Vitrenko as Chairman of the Board of Naftogaz for one year and on 26 April 2022 The Cabinet of Ministers of Ukraine extended the powers of Yuri Vitrenko as Chairman of the Board of Naftogaz of Ukraine until April 29, 2023.